Actor Rob Lowe to headline JFK-assassination TV movie

-LOS ANGELES (Reuters) - American actor Rob Lowe will portray slain President John F. Kennedy in a television movie based on a book by TV news commentator Bill O‘Reilly and author Martin Dugard, the National Geographic Channel said on Tuesday.
+LOS ANGELES, May 28 (Reuters) - American actor Rob Lowe will portray slain U.S. President John F. Kennedy in a television movie based on a book by TV news commentator Bill O‘Reilly and author Martin Dugard, the National Geographic Channel said on Tuesday.

 “Killing Kennedy” will take the form of a “factual drama” and will premiere on National Geographic TV channel later this year to coincide with the 50th anniversary of Kennedy’s assassination, the network said.